Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing: Learned Model Predictive Game

 \subsection{Amortized Game Formulation}

 To achieve this amortization, we translate the game of~\eqref{eq:ocp_mpg} into a game over each player's neural network parameters $W^i$, i.e.,

 In this game, each player seeks to minimize their \emph{expected} receding-horizon cost over a dataset $\mathcal{D}$ of initial states.
+We emphasize that $J^i$ represents the same strategic cost function defined in~\eqref{eq:ocp_mpg}.

 \textbf{LMPG policy structure.} \figref{fig:lmpg_diagram}b summarizes the special structure of the LMPG policy, $\pi^i_\text{LMPG}$.
-As shown, two multilayer perceptrons (MLPs) predict reference trajectories based on an observation of the current initial state $\boldsymbol{x}_\text{init}$.
-To ensure that LMPG generates feasible strategies, a differentiable trajectory-optimization layer finds the closest strategy that adheres to dynamics and input constraints, $\boldsymbol{f}$ and $\boldsymbol{h}^i$.
+As shown, two multilayer perceptrons (MLPs) predict reference inputs $\boldsymbol{\hat{u}}^i$ based on an observation of the current initial state $\boldsymbol{x}_\text{init}$.
+To ensure feasibility, this policy includes a differentiable trajectory-optimization layer finds the closest strategy that adheres to dynamics and input constraints, $\boldsymbol{f}$ and $\boldsymbol{h}^i$:

 \textbf{Observation encoding.} To ensure generalization, the MLP does not process raw initial states~$\boldsymbol{x}_\text{init}$ directly but instead observes postprocessed observations,

 This observation encoding includes three equidistant reference points spaced \SI{0.75}{\meter} apart along the race-track $\boldsymbol{\tau}^i_{1 \rightarrow 3} = [\boldsymbol{\tau}^i_1, \boldsymbol{\tau}^i_2, \boldsymbol{\tau}^i_3]$ as well as the opponent's position $\boldsymbol{p}^{\neg i}_0$ and velocity $\boldsymbol{v}^{\neg i}_0$, all expressed in the body frame of agent $i$ as shown in~\figref{fig:lmpg_diagram}a.
 The remaining terms $\boldsymbol{p}^i_\mathrm{0},\boldsymbol{v}^i_0, \boldsymbol{a}^i_0, v^i_{\theta,0}$ refer to agent $i$'s current kinematic state and strategic role determined by the $\mathrm{is\_attacker}$ boolean variable.